-The State Bank of India (SBI) is the largest government bank in India.
-Founded in 1806 as Bank of Calcutta, SBI currently has:
+- State Bank of India is the largest government bank in India by assets and market capitalisation.

 Currently, there are 12 nationalised banks in the country.
 Here is the latest government bank list: